Sciss/dotterweide-exp-metals/README.md

 For bundling Coursier to install Metals, see [Mellite-launcher project](https://github.com/Sciss/Mellite-launcher).

-Possible syntax parsers to replace scalariform:
+Possible syntax parsers to replace scalariform.
+First, based on TextMate and VS Code:

 - https://github.com/scala/vscode-scala-syntax - reg-ex based type script file
-- https://github.com/com-lihaoyi/fastparse - Scala library that includes a parser example for Scala 2
 - https://github.com/Microsoft/vscode-textmate - the regex parser for textmate bundles used by vs code (wraps Oniguruma C regex library via wasm)
 - https://github.com/jruby/joni - Java port of Oniguruma
 - https://github.com/eclipse/tm4e - Java port of vscode-textmate for use within eclipse, but core package seems usable outside of eclipse

+Then Ammonite:

+- https://github.com/com-lihaoyi/fastparse - Scala library that includes a parser example for Scala 2

+LH says "Ammonite uses scalaparse for syntax highlighting without generating a token stream; you can look at the code and see how it's done with intercept and tracking character ranges".